xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

         ??? info "Saturation & Nutrition"

-            This is how the `saturation_modifier` and `nutrition` value affect your player's food level and saturation:
+            This is how the `saturation_modifier` and `nutrition` value affects your player's food level and saturation:
             ```kotlin title="foodLevel"
             min(player.foodLevel + options.nutrition, 20)
             ```